It’s back to basics for Topps 2022 Series 1 Baseball.

 It has been 70 years since Topps unleashed its now iconic 1952 set, which featured the company’s first Mickey Mantle card.
 Topps will have a nine-card set that will pay tribute to the Yankees’ Hall of Fame outfielder, whose cards returned to the Topps fold in 2021.
 The first three cards will be featured in Series 1, with the remainder spread across Series 2 and the Update.
-Preview information offered by Topps didn’t include a mockup of the Mantle cards.

 2022 Topps Series 1 Baseball Configuration

-Topps will once again offer two times of boxes to choose from.
+Topps will once again offer two types of boxes to choose from.
 A Hobby box will contain 24 packs, with 14 cards to a pack.
 Topps is promising one autograph or relic card per hobby box.
 For Jumbo boxes, there will be 10 packs, with 46 cards to a pack.
 Topps is promising one autograph card and two relic cards in every Jumbo box.

 Special Silver Packs will once again be inserted in each box, featuring veterans, rookies and retired stars in a chrome format.
 There will be one Silver Pack in each Hobby box and two in Jumbo boxes.
 Numbered autographs and parallels will be included in select packs.
 The promotion is expected to continue in Series 2 and the Update.